 About Me

 Hi, I am O'Nika Princess, and I was born and raised on the enchanting island of Saint Lucia in the Caribbean.
 I hail from a place often referred to as the Helen of the West, a playful reference to the mythical Helen of Troy.
-I obtained her B.A. in English Literature from Grambling State University and went on to earn a Master of Divinity in New Testament Studies from the Interdenominational Theological Center in Atlanta, Georgia.
+I obtained her B.A. from Grambling State University and went on to earn a Master of Divinity in New Testament Studies from the Interdenominational Theological Center in Atlanta, Georgia.
 My master's project involved the development of a syllabus exploring the concept of "othering" in the Biblical text, focusing on the marginalized, such as women, slaves, immigrants, eunuchs, and the Diaspora.

-Furthermore, I hold a Master of Theological Studies in Biblical Studies from Claremont School of Theology, where my thesis titled "A Feminist Interpretation of Mark 6:21–29" utilized the historical critical method, sexual ethics, and feminist theory to argue that Salome was an abused child.
+Furthermore, I hold a Master of Theological Studies in Biblical Studies from the Claremont School of Theology, where my thesis titled "A Feminist Interpretation of Mark 6:21–29" utilized the historical critical method, sexual ethics, and feminist theory to argue that Salome was an abused child.
 I have also obtained certificates in gender studies, ancient history, medieval history, medieval religion, and writing and editing.

 Outside of my PhD work and my other creative and academic endeavors, I am working on a collection of essays about Caribbean goddesses and female deities and spirits and a monograph about ancient Kush and the women who ruled it.